ACES-EU/TKG_Anomaly_detection_v1/README.md

 4) Anomaly detection

    Traditional ML algorithms were trained to build models for binary classification (normal and abnormal).
-The labels were added based on error codes on ms calls
+The labels were added based on error codes on ms calls.